-Gretchen has taught at the graduate and undergraduate level for over a decade and currently teaches in the Department of English at Georgetown University.
-She has taught at MIT, Knox College, University of Missouri, Barnard College, Kenyon Review Writers Workshop, and elsewhere, and is frequently invited as a visiting lecturer and workshop instructor.
+Gretchen has taught at the graduate and undergraduate levels for over a decade and currently teaches environmental humanities and creative writing at the University of Utah as the Annie Clark Tanner Fellow.
+She has taught at Georgetown University, MIT, Knox College, University of Missouri, Barnard College, the Kenyon Review Writers Workshop, and elsewhere, and is frequently invited as a visiting lecturer and workshop instructor.
 She has taught in departments of English, Creative Writing, Comparative Media Studies, Art History, among others.
-In Spring 2018, she will be teaching graduate courses in environmental humanities and creative writing at the University of Utah as the Annie Clark Tanner Fellow.

 (a philosophy of sorts)